 If you’re still determining who your ideal audience is, you can conduct an A/B split test.
 This allows you to place two similar ads with different parameters at the same time.
 You can then track them to see which variation performs best.
 Choose the percentage of potential customers that will see ad variation A over B or split them down the middle 50/50.

 How Does Pricing on SEM Ads Work?

 This entirely depends on the online advertising strategy you choose.
 Search ads – also known as PPC ads – are priced per click.
-That means you only pay when someone clicks into your ad.
+That means you only pay when someone clicks on your ad.
 But that price point isn’t set in stone.

 Cost-per-click (CPC) is varied across the board.
 When you set up an ad, you’ll place a bid at the highest CPC you’re willing to spend.
 Your industry and location will determine what price you should place your bid at.
 It all depends on what the competition for a given keyword is.
 Pricing will vary on how many businesses are willing to pay for the same keyword.
 Generally, the more competitive the business, the higher the costs grow.